-NHTI's Nursing - LPN to RN Completion Option degree program is for the LPN who wishes to advance to a registered nurse (RN) and provide direct patient care in a variety of settings.
+NHTI's highly respected Nursing degree program prepares you for a career as a registered nurse (RN), to provide direct patient care in a variety of healthcare settings.
 Our faculty members create learning experiences that foster innovative teaching and learning, support and enhance student development, promote the use of college resources, and encourage civic engagement.